ericluo04/Bots-Project/README.md

 python get_polarity.py
 ```
 4. Extract tweet-level polarities.
 This will be the "master file."
 You can access previous master files from various topics [here](https://drive.google.com/drive/u/0/folders/11y8ULyX0mLi9vp-1_Ofz3EvN8rFRdl6U).
+5. If you would like to experiment with the trained model, there is a Jupyter notebook file (Test Model.ipynb) that can let you load your model and predict the sentiment of a provided tweet.
+For instance, you could predict the sentiment of gibberish (e.g. as;flih3hasf) to see the model's baseline bias.
 ```
 python master_polarity.py
 ```